walmartlabs/lacinia/docs/subscriptions/overview.rst

   construct to feed values to the source stream.

-- Whenever the source stream callback is passed a value, Lacinia will execute the the subscription as a query, which will generate a new response (with the standard ``:data`` and/or ``:errors`` keys).
+- Whenever the source stream callback is passed a value, Lacinia will execute the subscription as a query, which will generate a new response (with the standard ``:data`` and/or ``:errors`` keys).

 - The response will be converted as necessary and streamed to the client, forming